scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Computational Model of Bionic Vision
 ------------------------------------

-Analogous to models of cochlear implants,[REF] the goal of our computational model is to approximate, via a number of linear filtering and nonlinear processing steps, the neural computations that convert a spatiotemporal electrical pulse pattern
+Analogous to models of cochlear implants :cite:`Shannon1989`, the goal of our computational model is to approximate, via a number of linear filtering and nonlinear processing steps, the neural computations that convert a spatiotemporal electrical pulse pattern